graphiks/Port-Windows-11-Raphael/guide/dualboot.md

 ## Method 2 - no root required
 > This method does not require root, but is not really recommended as it is quite slow and unreliable.
+> [!NOTE]
-> If you followed the main guide, you should already done this.
+> If you followed the main guide, you should already have done this.

 - Boot to TWRP and back up your Android boot image using the Backup button.
 > Name this backup "Android"